African migrants targeted in Israeli arson attack

 Israel says most come seeking work rather than refuge, but this has been challenged by U.N. humanitarian agencies and civil rights groups, making deportation legally problematic.

-Israel’s Foreign Ministry issued a statement condemning the arson attack, saying “there is no justification for such a heinous crime that endangers people’s lives”.

-Street violence has surged in recent months against Africans, including a rampage 10 days ago in a low-income Tel Aviv neighborhood which is home to many migrants, from Eritrea, Sudan and South Sudan.
+Street violence has surged in recent months against the migrants, including a rampage 10 days ago in a low-income Tel Aviv neighborhood where many migrants, from Eritrea, Sudan and South Sudan, live.

-Israeli residents accuse the newcomers of being responsible for rising crime in their areas.
+The Israeli residents accuse the newcomers of being responsible for rising crime in their area.

 Last week, 11 minors were charged with a string of racially-motivated attacks against Africans in Tel Aviv.